Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 > As a client, I want to send a request to get one existing book, so that I can see the `id`, `title`, and `description` of the book.

-### Predict HTTP Requests, Responses, and Logic
+### Planning HTTP Requests, Responses, and Logic

-Let's consider the endpoint to create a book:
+Once more, we should think about the typical HTTP verb and endpoint used for requests that retrieve the data for a particular model record.

+For this feature, we should make a `GET` request to the `/books` path, but we need to include the `id` of the record to retrieve as part of the endpoint.

 | HTTP Method | Endpoint   |
 | ----------- | ---------- |
 | `GET`       | `/books/1` |

-No request body.
+`GET` requests do not include a request body, so no additional planning around the request body is needed.

 We want to send back a single JSON object (dictionary) with `id`, `title`, and `description`: